-Popular Tempe bar closes with no explanation
+Popular Tempe establishment, Gringo Street Bar, closes with no explanation

 With little fanfare and no explanation, a popular bar in Tempe, Arizona is closing.
 The Gringo Star Street Bar, located on the city’s famed Mill Avenue, opened in 2013 offering arcade games, food, drinks, dancing and street art.